 MARS ANALOG MICROBES

-STAR CLUSTER ASTROPHYSICS
+DYNAMICS OF A STAR CLUSTER

 As a research assistant at the Cerro Tololo Inter-American Observatory, I studied the globular cluster NGC2808.
-I measured the radial velocity dispersion of the cluster, and split the populations of stars by elemental anti-correlations looking for different spatial distributions and/or kinematics.
+I measured the radial velocity dispersion of the cluster, and split the populations of stars by elemental anticorrelations looking for different spatial distributions and/or kinematics.